 We are proud of how well Windows 10 has protected our customers from destructive attacks like ransomware.
 Our strategy of protect, detect, and respond – combined with Windows as a Service – enables us to dramatically increase the cost of attacking Windows 10 with each successive feature update.
 And our recommended approach is simple:

 - Implement robust software update deployment technologies.
 If you don’t have Windows Defender ATP already, we encourage you to sign up for a free trial.
-Details can be found at the Windows Defender ATP trial sign-up page.

 - Educate users on email, browser and social-engineering-based attacks.